 Answer: Cloverbud camp is a 3 day, 2 night, mini camp experience for our youngest campers!
-In 2017 we are running two Cloverbud camps, one June 29th – July 1st, the other August 6-8th.
+We currently run two Cloverbud camps, one at the beginning of the summer and one at the end.
 The Cloverbud section of our website has more information!

 Question: What is the cost of a week of Summer Camp?

 Answer: One week of our traditional Summer Camp costs $429 per camper.
 A non-refundable deposit of $150 per week must accompany ALL applications, even if you are applying for a scholarship.
 Cloverbud camp is $195.00.